jainil15/GitObsidian/Linux/Assignment2/TASK 4.md

+<center><h1>TASK 4</h1></center>

+**a.
+Task:** Explore and document the Linux file system structure - Use the `ls` command to explore the key directories in the Linux file system.
+Document the purpose of each directory and its common contents.

 Linux file systems are organized in a hierarchical structure that starts with the root directory denoted by a forward slash `/`.
-Within this file system, various directories and files are organised to serve different purposes.`ls`command list of directory contents.
+Within this file system, various directories and files are organized to serve different purposes.`ls`command list of directory contents.
 Here are some common directories and their associated functions:

 1. **/ (Root Directory)**: The root directory is the top-level directory in the Linux file system.
 Everything in Linux is organized under this directory.
 	![[Pasted image 20240105202614.png]]